Superbowl Turns Tourism Spotlight On New Jersey

 "American Dream is under construction," said Alan Marcus, a mall project spokesman who called the criticism "absolutely unfair."

-New Jersey tourism officials said they are ready for the influx of visitors, emphasizing that the state "has plenty to offer, from historic sites and national parks to world-class entertainment, resorts and gaming in Atlantic City."
+New Jersey tourism officials said they are ready for the influx of visitors, emphasising that the state "has plenty to offer, from historic sites and national parks to world-class entertainment, resorts and gaming in Atlantic City."

 But however much they polish it up, the area around the stadium will still remind visitors of New Jersey's industrial heritage, said Rutgers' Rockland.